Halei-6103/Halei-6103/README.md

 ## 💻 About Me

 I'm a Computer Science student specializing in Human-Computer Interaction (HCI).
-I mostly enjoy working on front end  development - React, TypeScript, JavaScript, and a decent amount of Figma design But I also have a passion for game design - UE5, Unity, Godot
+I mostly enjoy working on front end  development - React, TypeScript, JavaScript, and a decent amount of Figma design.
+But I also have a passion for game design - UE5, Unity, Godot

 ---